-WARNING: Fuel vapor burns violently and a fuel fire can cause severe injuries.
-To help avoid injuries to you and others:

-- Read and follow all the instructions on the pump island; - Turn off your engine when you are refueling: - Do not smoke if you are near fuel or refueling your vehicle; - Keep sparks, flames and smoking materials away from fuel; - Stay outside your vehicle and do not leave the fuel pump unattended when refueling your vehicle - this is against the law in some places; - Keep children away from the fuel pump; never let children pump fuel.
+- WARNING: Fuel vapor burns violently and a fuel fire can cause severe injuries.
+To help avoid injuries to you and others: - Read and follow all the instructions on the pump island; - Turn off your engine when you are refueling; - Do not smoke if you are near fuel or refueling your vehicle; - Keep sparks, flames and smoking materials away from fuel; - Stay outside your vehicle and do not leave the fuel pump unattended when refueling your vehicle this is against the law in some places; - Keep children away from the fuel pump; never let children pump fuel. - Do not use personal electronic devices while refueling.